Sea freight delivery, also known as ocean freight, is the transfer of goods by water.

 P4D can offer great value and discount when it comes to the services available to you when shipping freight.
 Our sea freight services are calculated taking into account the following:

 As sea freight takes longer to ship and process, it is important to plan well in advance of when you need to deliver your goods.
 There may be international laws that regulate the type of goods you are transporting.
 Every country has different rules as well as local handling and customs regulations.

-P4D ensures that our customers are made aware of every step of the process, and all the correct forms and documents are viewed and signed, making the procedure as simple and efficient as possible.
+and the majority of Europe.
+We ensure that our customers are made aware of every step of the process, and all the correct forms and documents are viewed and signed, making the procedure as simple and efficient as possible.